SumiSastri/kodiri-kodflix/README.md

 The films will stack up one on top of the other
 Fix this with FlexBox for desktop
-Reverse this with FlexBox for mobile 640 screen size and below
+Reverse this with FlexBox for mobile 640 screen size and below When the user hovers over the film
+The title of the film in text should be visible
+When the user moves mouse away the text should not be visible

 #### Image resources
 * Google